-Aimee, a third year student on the BSc Sport, Physical Education and Coaching Science (SPECS) course talks about her experience of the course and of life at the University of Birmingham.
+Students on the BSc Sport, Physical Education and Coaching Science (SPECS) course talk about their experience of the course and of life at the University of Birmingham.

 Title: BSc Sport, Physical Education and Coaching Science (follow for video)

-Every week we have about 12 contact hours and depending on the term or the year, the practical sessions within that can vary so it might be that some weeks you have 3 or 4 practical hours whereas some weeks you'll just have one.
+S2: Every week we have about 12 contact hours and the practical sessions within that can vary so it might be that some weeks you’ll have three or four practical hours whereas some weeks you'll just have one.
 And the good thing about the course is that the stuff you learn in the lectures you can apply in the practicals which really gives you a better understanding of the topics as well.